agatan/yoin/README.md

 ## Usage - CLI

-Currently, `yoin` has no options. :(

-`yoin` just reads lines from stdin, analyzes each line, and outputs results.
+By default, `yoin` reads lines from stdin, analyzes each line, and outputs results.

 ```sh
 :) $ yoin